Frozen-H2O/csgo-config-highlighting/csgo-config-highlighting/README.md

 # csgo-config-highlighting README

-This extension adds syntax highlighting for .bsp and .cfg files for the game Counter-Strike:Global Offensive with support for EntWatch,SourceMod, and Stripper:Source highlighting.
+This extension adds syntax highlighting for .bsp and .cfg files for the game Counter-Strike: Global Offensive with support for EntWatch, SourceMod, and Stripper:Source highlighting.

 ## Features